thomas051083/psd-psw/_events/0b-LF2(7-13Jul).md

     <td>
       <b>The Stamford Arts Centre Digital Experience <font color="red"> (FULL) </font></b>
       <br>9 July (Tue), 3.00pm - 5.00pm
-      <br>Join this visit to Stamford Arts Centre to experience a virtual reality Chinese Opera Stage tour and an augmented reality Stamford Arts Centre Walking Trail, and find out exactly how this has shifted the way that NAC engages citizens.
+      <br>Join this visit to the Stamford Arts Centre and experience a virtual reality Chinese Opera Stage tour and an augmented reality Stamford Arts Centre Walking Trail, and find out exactly how this has shifted the way that NAC engages citizens.
       <br><a href="/events/learning-journeys/event-details/LJ_SACDigitalExperience">Click here to find out more.</a>
     </td>
   </tr>